MaximeVivier/Articles/blog-posts/step-function-learnings/step-function-logs-learning.md

 TL;DR

 ## Standard workflows have logs enabled by default inside AWS Step Function
-### Read this to better grasp what is happening with those log groups in Step Function or skip to the next section for the tutorial you came for
+> :orange_book: Read this to better grasp what is happening with those log groups in Step Function or skip to the next section for the tutorial you came for

 AWS explains it really clearly in its documentation, here is a quote describing the default logs behaviors of both Standard and Express types of State Machine.